KASANE AND THE CHOBE RIVER

 Highlight: Have breakfast on a private boat cruise along the Chobe river

-The ideal starting point for the road of the Sans is Kasane as it has an international airport with scheduled flights from Johannesburg in South Africa.
-The city has several supermarkets/shops, ticket machines, gas stations which allow a way to refuel before taking the road.
+Kasane is a great starting point for the road of the Sans as it has an international airport with scheduled flights from Johannesburg in South Africa.
+The city has several supermarkets/shops, cash machines, gas stations which allow a way to refuel before setting off.

 Kasane is also a calm and charming town which is good for resting days and has several activities, not forgetting the not to be missed Chobe Cruise which is the best way to have first contact with Botswana’s wildlife.